jeremydumalig/Clustering/README.md

 * Standardized traditional box score statistics from the 2018-19 NBA season, with hierarchical clustering classifications

 nba_2019.csv
-* Traditional box score statistics from the 2018-19 NBA season
+* Traditional box score per-game statistics from the 2018-19 NBA season